 She has been equally praised for her many other roles including Musetta in La Bohème, Fiordiligi in Così Fan Tutte, Galatea in Acis and Galatea, and Hanna in The Merry Widow.

-In the 2013-14 season, she returns for her ninth appearance at Carnegie Hall to perform as a guest soloist in a recital in Weill Hall.
-She also debuts with the Canterbury Choral Society along with the Oklahoma City Philharmonic for her sixth performance as the Soprano Soloist in Carmina Burana.
-For her Avery Fisher Hall debut at Lincoln Center this past fall, Miss Shumate sang as the Soprano Soloist in the Messiah for her fourth appearance with Distinguished Concerts International of New York City.
+For the 2013-14 season, she returns to Avery Fisher Hall at Lincoln Center as the Soprano Soloist in Carmina Burana presented by Distinguished Concerts International New York as well as appearing in a Weill Hall recital concert also presented by DCINY, which marks her ninth soloist appearance at Carnegie Hall.
+She debuts with the Canterbury Choral Society along with the Oklahoma City Philharmonic as well as the Rapides Symphony Orchestra as the Soprano Soloist in Carmina Burana.
+For her debut with the Louisiana Sinfonietta, she will sing Beethoven's "Ah! perfido," Op.
+65. Recent past season performances include her debut in Avery Fisher Hall at Lincoln Center as the Soprano Soloist in Messiah for her fourth appearance with Distinguished Concerts International New York.
 Also, for her seventh appearance with Opera on the James, she performed the role of Adele in Die Fledermaus.
-Her most recent soloist debuts with orchestra include performing with the Acadiana Symphony Orchestra in Carmina Burana, the Santa Fe Symphony Orchestra and Chorus in the Messiah, and performing the role of Adele in Die Fledermaus with the Hilton Head Symphony Orchestra.
+Her most recent soloist debuts with orchestra include performing with the Acadiana Symphony Orchestra in Carmina Burana, the Santa Fe Symphony Orchestra and Chorus in Messiah, and performing the role of Adele in Die Fledermaus with the Hilton Head Symphony Orchestra.
 Recent opera company debuts include Musetta in La Bohème with Baltimore Concert Opera, Juliette in excerpts from Roméo et Juliette with Opera Company of Philadelphia and performing as a featured artist in an Opera Gala Concert with Annapolis Opera.
 For her fifth soloist appearance at Carnegie Hall, Miss Shumate performed in Carmina Burana with Grammy award-winning conductor, Vance George.
 For Duluth Festival Opera, her fourth appearance was in the title role in Acis and Galatea.
 Returning to the Drexel University Chorus and Orchestra, she was the Soprano Soloist in both Elijah and Haydn’s Theresienmesse.
-For her second appearance with the Lynchburg College Choral Union and Orchestra, she performed as the Soprano Soloist in the Messiah.
+For her second appearance with the Lynchburg College Choral Union and Orchestra, she performed as the Soprano Soloist in Messiah.
 Returning to ConcertOpera Philadelphia for her third appearance, she performed Konstanze in Die Entführung aus dem Serail; as well as a third appearance with the Baltimore Hebrew Congregation in an Opera Gala Concert.
 Returning to Schola Cantorum in her home state of Virginia, she performed as the Soprano Soloist in Carmina Burana.

 She was the First Place Winner in the Marie E. Crump Vocal Competition.
 She was also a two-time award winner in both the New Jersey Association of Versimo Opera's Vocal Competition held at Carnegie Hall as well as the MacAllister Awards.
 From the prestigious Gerda Lissner Foundation Awards she was given a career grant.
 She was also an award winner in the Annapolis Opera, Kennett Symphony Orchestra, James Parkinson Opera, the Octave Artists Management Excellence, and the Altamura/Caruso International Vocal Competitions.